What I Need to Know to Make Investor Referrals

 Photo by Christina Morillo from Pexels.

 I love to be helpful whenever I can be.
-This is particularly true when it comes to supporting startup CEOs and founding teams.
+This is particularly true when it comes to supporting startup founders.
 Making introductions is one way I can do that.

 The first question is: What is the problem to be solved?

 In particular, I want to know whether an unmet or under-met need is arising in people’s lives.
 I'm looking for something visceral.
 I sometimes ask people to imagine the first part of a typical Shark Tank pitch, where the entrepreneur describes some hardship they've experienced or observed.
-People aren’t going to change their ways if they don’t feel a push arising from an uncomfortable situation.
+It should be emotional.
+People aren’t going to change their ways if they don’t feel a push to change, arising from an uncomfortable situation.

 The second question is connected: What are the existing alternatives to solving this problem?

-Maybe it's a current something that falls short in accomplishing a task.
-Maybe there isn't a good existing alternative at all, and people are silently struggling--unhappy and unable to progress toward the better future they imagine.
+Maybe it's a current product that falls short in accomplishing a task.
+Maybe there isn't a good existing alternative at all, and people are silently struggling, unhappy and unable to progress toward the better future they imagine.
+Make this list.

 The third question is: When does this situation arise?